jakobytes/elias-1848/README.md

 ## Copyright note

 The code published in this repository is licensed under the MIT license.
-The creator(s) and hosts of the original code and text-corpora must be credited.
+The creator(s) and hosts of the original code and text-corpora must be duly credited.
 The code here isn't made to harm you or your computer in any way, but any responsibility of running this code is yours.
 Assessing the consequences is the users responsibility.